-Eggs...Store without washing in the original car-
+Eggs...Store without washing in the original carton or use the Utility Bin that came with your refrigerator.

-Milk...Wipe milk cartons.
+Milk...
+Wipe milk cartons.
 For best storage, place milk on interior shelf.

 Beverages...Wipe bottles and cans.
 Store on a door shelf or inside the refrigerator.